Negative Capabilities

 - A new case is added but not wired everywhere

-Absence of information becomes interpreted as permission.
+- Absence of information is interpreted as permission

-A deny-first system asks a different question:
+A deny-first signal asks a narrower question:

 - Not denied ≠ permitted